COLAB2/midca/docs/workshops/second_workshop.md

 **Location:** Wright State University in Dayton, OH, USA

-**Note:** Some speakers with present their talks remotely.
+**Note:** Some speakers will present their talks remotely.
 All talks will be live-streamed over youtube.

 Tentative Schedule (subject to change):